wenyuchen96/BlackScholesMerton/README.md

 Features

 • Dynamic Inputs: Adjust stock price, strike price, time to maturity, risk-free rate, and volatility.
 • Option Valuation: Real-time calculation of call and put values using the Black-Scholes-Merton model.
 • Sensitivity Analysis: Heatmaps to visualize how option prices vary with stock prices and volatility.
-	•	Greeks Calculation: Analyze the Delta, Gamma, Theta, Vega, and Rho for both call and put options.
 • Interactive UI: User-friendly interface with adjustable ranges and visual output.